Non Principal Private Residence Charge

-NPPR charges were introduced under the Local Government (Charges) Act 2009 as amended by the Local Government (Household Charge) Act 2011, in respect of all residential properties not used as the owner’s sole or main residence, during the years 2009 to 2013.
-The NPPR is a self-declaration charge and the onus is on the owner to determine their liability and to register their property with the NPPR Bureau.
-All information regarding the liability for the charge, dates and amounts due can be found on www.nppr.ie
+NPPR charges were introduced under the Local Government (Charges) Act 2009 as amended by the Local Government (Household Charge) Act 2011, in respect of all residential properties not used as the owner’s sole or main residence.
+The NPPR is a self-declaration charge and the onus is on the owner to determine their liability and to register their property with the NPPR Bureau (www.nppr.ie).

 If you have paid all outstanding charges and require a Certificate of Discharge, please email email@example.com, with your NPPR Account Reference Code, the address of the property you require the certificate for, and the contact address you wish the certificate to be posted to.
 Original hard copy certificates can only be issued once so please ensure the address is correct.
 If you do not have access to email, please send your enquiry to; Debt Collection Unit, Finance Department, South Dublin County Council, County Hall, Tallaght, Dublin 24, D24 A3XC, and include the above information.